 Custom-fitted mouth guards fit more comfortably and securely so they absorb and dissipate energy from direct blows more effectively, reducing potential damage to the teeth as well as jaw fractures.

-A properly fitted mouth protector will stay in place while you are wearing it, making it easy for you to talk and breathe.
+Finally, a properly fitted mouth protector will stay in place and will make it easier to talk and breathe.

-A properly fitted mouth protector may be especially important for people who wear braces or have advance cosmetic work in place.
-A blow to the face could damage the brackets or other fixed orthodontic appliances.
-A mouth protector also provides a barrier between the braces and your cheek or lips, limiting the risk of soft tissue injuries.
+Yes.
+In fact, it’s especially important that you do so.
+People who wear braces or have had expensive cosmetic dental work are extremely susceptible to injury and damage to brackets or other fixed orthodontic appliances.
+The mouth guard will also create a barrier between your braces and your cheek and/or lips to help reduce soft tissue injuries.

 The Dentistry@Markethill team will fully assess your situation and prescribe the best solution for you.
 Normally, mouth protectors only cover the upper teeth but it might be a good idea to use one on the bottom as well- especially if you have braces.
 Remember, if you have a retainer or other removable appliances, to take them out before playing any contact sports.